ridamoe/jidouteki/README.md

 Will print all the urls of the images contained the google-drive `folderId` folder.

-The config files are publicily hosted over on [ridamoe/configs](https://github.com/ridamoe/configs).
+The parsers are publicily hosted over on [ridamoe/parsers](https://github.com/ridamoe/parsers).
 Contributions are welcome!

 ## TODO